alexandern17/test-readme/README.md

 ### Send an Interaction request programmatically with a completion block

-You can send an Interaction request programmatically by passing an Interaction path and a completion block as a parameters as shown below:
+You can send an Interaction request programmatically by passing an Interaction path and a completion block as a parameters, as shown below:

 Swift:
 ```swift